Brand over substance: how good is your legal work experience, really?

 Nowhere is a power struggle between members of staff more obvious than in a law firm (whether that’s between partners, senior associates or between you and similar level associates).
 And if you’re caught in that crossfire, no matter how you wish to keep your head down and ‘get on with the work’, you will find yourself having to pick sides.

-Often, a lot of these situations are completely out of your control and your being ‘piggy in the middle’ is likely to have obvious detrimental consequences to your own self-development, learning and career satisfaction.
+Often, a lot of these situations are completely out of your control and your being ‘piggy in the middle’ is likely to have obvious detrimental consequences to your own wellbeing, self-development, and career satisfaction.

 6. Your partner is struggling to win work

-If you're a junior level lawyer and you should find that any one or more of the above factors apply to you, then a move to a different law firm, in an environment where you are nurtured in the best possible manner, is strongly recommended.
+If you're a junior level lawyer and you find that any one or more of the above factors apply to you, then a move to a different law firm, in an environment where you are nurtured in the best possible manner, is strongly recommended.
 Some lawyers prefer to stay where they are.
 After all, the money is good, the firm’s brand and perception in the market is excellent and, “it’s better the devil you know, than the devil you don’t.”